 Students will explore ways to build professional trust and credibility with others and to shape one’s own inner leader.

-Students will be given instructions for accessing the online final examination consisting of 25 questions, 5 from each of the modules.
-Passing grade is 80%, or 4 correct answers for each module.
+Students will be given instructions for accessing the proctored online final examination consisting of 25 questions, 5 from each of the modules.
+Passing grade is 80%, or 20 correct answers.

-Students will select and engage in a project that will demonstrate competencies learned in the Elder Care Certificate training.
-Written reports about their Elder Care Project experience must be submitted within one month following the final exam.
+Students will select and engage in a project of at least 4 hours that will demonstrate competencies learned in the Elder Care Certificate training.
+Written reports about their Elder Care Project experience must be submitted within 2 weeks following Final Exam Part 1.
 (NOTE: this project can be achieved virtually via phone, video conferencing, etc.)